aneeshdurg/what_is_a_filesystem/_pages/10-mounting.md

 </details>

 This would be a good time to try writing some tests.
-Go back and copy all the blocks of code you've written so far into a text editor of your choice and save the file with the extension `.js`.
+Go back and copy all the blocks of code you've written so far into a text editor of your choice and save the file with the extension `.mjs`.
 You may need to do a bit of digging on how to write some barebones HTML, but try to setup an environment to hack in/test the code you've written so far.

 Take a moment to look at [fs_helper.mjs](/js/fs_helper.mjs).